 Wheat Germ Oil – 2 TBSP

-Wheat germ makes up about 2.5% of the wheat kernel, but is packed with nutrients.
+Wheat germ makes up about 2.5% of the wheat kernel but is packed with nutrients.
 It is high in octacosanol which helps to enhance endurance, performance and reaction time during physical activity.
 Wheat germ is also a wonderful source of vitamin E and unsaturated fatty acids, such as omega-3, which have strong anti-inflammatory properties.
 Studies have shown wheat germ oil helpful in reducing pain in people suffering from rheumatoid arthritis through its anti-inflammatory action.

 Lecithin Granules – 1 Tsp

 Lecithin is important for the functioning of a key neurotransmitter, acetylcholine, which helps nerves communicate and muscles to move.
 It is a source of an essential micronutrient, choline.
-Choline plays a role in methylation, a process which affects every cell in the body (create DNA, nerve signaling, detoxification).
+Choline plays a role in methylation, a process that affects every cell in the body (create DNA, nerve signaling, detoxification).

 Yogurt (plain) – 4 TBSP

 Yogurt contains calcium and probiotics.
 Calcium, together with adequate levels of vitamin D, play a major role in increasing bone density and supporting overall skeletal health.
-Many brands of Yogurt contain the good bacterium, lactobacillus acidophilus.
+Many brands of Yogurt contain good bacterium, lactobacillus acidophilus.
 L. acidophilus is key to your digestion of dairy products and produces vitamin K, which is essential to proper blood clotting and bone formation and repair.
 For more on probiotics like L. acidophilus, read Probiotics for Dogs: The Facts and Strains that Matter Most.